ridewithgps/developers/authentication.md

 ### 1. Authorize

-Your application sends the user to the authorization web page on the Ride With GPS website:
+Your application sends the user to the authorization web page on the Ride with GPS website:

 ```
 GET https://ridewithgps.com/oauth/authorize